Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Ablations

 \subsection{High-resolution Representation Downsampling}

-Due to the size difference stated in equation \ref{eq:scale} between the mid- and high-resolution images, each patch in the mid-resolution image corresponds to $s^2$ patches in the high-resolution conterpart.
-Therefore, before applying the gram loss, we downsample the high-resolution patch representations to match the size of the mid-resolution patch representations.
-We downsample the $s^2$ high-resolution patches representations corresponding to a mid-resolution image patch to one patch representation.
+Due to the size difference stated in Eq. \ref{eq:scale} between the MR and HR images, each patch in the MR image corresponds to $s^2$ patches in the HR conterpart.
+Therefore, before applying the gram loss, we downsample the HR patch representations to match the size of the MR representations as stated in Sec. \ref{sec:method}.
 We test three downsampling methods: bilinear and bicubic interpolation, and linear projection.
-Table \ref{tab:dsample-methods} shows that bilinear downsampling results in better representations.
+Table \ref{tab:dsample-methods} shows that bilinear downsampling yields better or comparable results despite being the most compute-efficient.